Thomas-Chan-2019/basilisk-fork/thesis_notes.md

 are taken from [scenarioAttitudeFeedbackRW.py](examples/scenarioAttitudeFeedbackRW.py).
 The purpose of this script is to show an explicit method to setup multiple satellites, and also show how to store the Basilisk simulation data to be able to visualize both satellite's motions within the :ref:`Vizard <vizard>` application.
-Note, this scenario also illustrates how to ensure that the differential equations of motion of the servicer and debris object are integrated at the same time.
+Note, this scenario also illustrates how to ensure that the differential equations of motion of the servicer and debris object are integrated at the same time (see [Advanced: Using `DynamicObject` Basilisk Modules](https://hanspeterschaub.info/basilisk/Learn/bskPrinciples/bskPrinciples-9.html)).
 This is not required in this scenario as there are no direct satellite-to-satellite dynamic interactions.; ALSO see line 248 which sync the integration of both S/Cs + demo of changing integrator from default RK4.
 - [scenarioHohmann.py](dev/template-examples/scenarioHohmann.py): Hohnmann transfer for delta-V examples & Hill-pointing
 - [scenarioAttLocPoint.py](examples/scenarioAttLocPoint.py): Ground location / Ground station creation + Vizard visualisation style (`stationName` & ground location vector `r_GP_P`).
-- [scenarioFormationReconfig.py](examples/scenarioFormationReconfig.py) & [spacecraftReconfig.c](src/fswAlgorithms/formationFlying/spacecraftReconfig/spacecraftReconfig.c) & [web](https://hanspeterschaub.info/basilisk/Documentation/fswAlgorithms/formationFlying/spacecraftReconfig/spacecraftReconfig.html): formation flight spacecraft reconfiguring module (bang-bang controller?) with potetial useful references on messaging. (also see [web for formationBarycenter](https://hanspeterschaub.info/basilisk/Documentation/fswAlgorithms/formationFlying/formationBarycenter/formationBarycenter.html), determinethe barycenter of a swarm of satellites)
+- [scenarioFormationReconfig.py](examples/scenarioFormationReconfig.py) & [spacecraftReconfig.c](src/fswAlgorithms/formationFlying/spacecraftReconfig/spacecraftReconfig.c) & [web](https://hanspeterschaub.info/basilisk/Documentation/fswAlgorithms/formationFlying/spacecraftReconfig/spacecraftReconfig.html): formation flight spacecraft reconfiguring module (Via _Scheduled delta-V_ at Apogee/Perigee) with potetial useful references on messaging. (also see [web for formationBarycenter](https://hanspeterschaub.info/basilisk/Documentation/fswAlgorithms/formationFlying/formationBarycenter/formationBarycenter.html), determinethe barycenter of a swarm of satellites).
+This module (line 335) computes the difference in _orbital elements_ instead of cartesian x-y-z.

 ## Making Python Modules:
 - NEW: see [scenarioAttitudePointingPy.py](examples/scenarioAttitudePointingPy.py) line 286 for `PythonMRPPD` implementations